viktoria023/predict_FQ_resistance/README.md

-# predict_INH_resistance
+# predict_FQ_resistance
-Using simple ML algorithms on CRyPTIC data to predict INH resistance phenotypes
+Using simple ML algorithms on CRyPTIC data to predict fluoroquinolone resistance phenotypes